truenas/middleware/docs/userguide/freenas_intro.rst

 * Plugins and Jails now support DHCP configuration for IPv4 and IPv6.
 This should resolve most software connectivity issues when the network contains a DHCP server.

 * The cruciblewds, s3cmd, and Syncthing plugins have been added.
+The Minidlna plugin has been removed as it is not supported by the current implementation of
+  FastCGI.

 The GUI has been reorganized as follows: